GPII/gpii-webdriver/docs/webdriver.md

 # `{that}.dumpLogs(type)`

-Dump all WebDriver logs that have accumulated since the last call to this function.
+Return all WebDriver logs that have accumulated since the last call to this function.
 The required `type` variable filters the results by [type](http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/lib/logging_exports_Type.html).
 Based on informal testing, it appears that only "browser" and "driver" are supported by the underlying function.